-- Life Expectancy: 10 to 12 years
+LIFE SPAN: 10 to 12 years

 Characteristics of the Beauceron

-|Tendency to Bark||High|
+|Tendency to Bark||Medium|

-|Amount of Shedding||Medium|
+|Amount of Shedding||Medium to High|

 History of the Beauceron

 The Beauceron has long served farms in France herding sheep and cattle.
-During the World Wars, Beaucerons were used by the French army, especially as messengers due to their ability to follow commands.
+During the world wars, Beaucerons were used by the French army, especially as messengers due to their ability to follow commands.
 They also were used in mine detection and tracking.
 These canines continue to be used as police dogs and in search and rescue operations.

 The Beauceron was virtually unknown outside of France until World War II.
 The French Ministry of Agriculture asked the Society Central Canine to write a confirmation examination in the 1960s to ensure the qualities of the breed were preserved.
-There was concern that with modernization, the breed would die out or be diluted.
+There was a concern that with modernization, the breed would die out or be diluted.
 The breed was fully inducted into the American Kennel Club's Herding Group in 2007 and first appeared at the Westminster Kennel Club Dog Show in 2008.

-The short, double coat needs only minimal grooming.
-Brush your dog regularly and give him a bath every three or four months.
+The dog's double coat needs only minimal grooming.
+Brush your dog regularly and give it a bath every three or four months.
 You will see the most shedding in the spring and fall and just a little the rest of the year.
 Be sure to trim your dog's nails about once a month to keep them tidy and prevent painful splitting.
-Don't forget those hind double dewclaws.
-Be sure to help your dog with oral hygiene by brushing his teeth at least a couple times each week.
-The Beauceron likes to mouth things, so have plenty of durable chew toys available.
+Don't forget about the hind double dewclaws.
+Be sure to help your dog with oral hygiene by brushing its teeth at least twice a week.

 Common Health Problems